 Meal Break Laws

 Some states in the US comply with federal law, which means that employers are not entitled to provide meal or rest breaks but instead pay for any short break allowed.
-Other states require employers to provide either meal breaks or timeout breaks, and New York State is one that requires employers to provide meal break but does not require timeout breaks.
+Other states require employers to provide either meal breaks or timeout breaks, and New York State is one that requires employers to provide meal breaks but does not require timeout breaks.

 One Employee Shift Rule

-Some particular job may require only one employee on duty, in such scenarios, it is customary for employers to allow the employee to eat on the job without someone else taking over.
-The Dept. of Labor will allow these unique situations as compliant with Section 162, when the employee voluntarily consents to the arrangements.
+Some particular jobs may require only one employee on duty, in such scenarios, it is customary for employers to allow the employee to eat on the job without someone else taking over.
+The Dept. of Labor will allow these unique situations as compliant with Section 162 when the employee voluntarily consents to the arrangements.
 However, an uninterrupted meal break must be provided to every employee who asks this from the employer.

 Shorter Meal Period